Topological origin of quantized transport in non-Hermitian Floquet chains: Topology of non-Hermitian chains

-The situation changes qualitatively if we split the hopping temporally to obtain the Floquet chain \textsf{(Fl)}, where one period comprises two alternating directional hopping steps.
-For a Floquet chain, we must consider quasienergies $\varepsilon(k)$ which, in contrast to the energies $E(k)$ of a static chain, are determined only up to multiples of $2 \pi$~\footnote{We measure quasienergies in units of $1/T$, thus effectively setting the period $T = 1$.}.
-This multi-valuedness allows for the two loops $k \mapsto \varepsilon_{1,2}(k)$ of the Floquet chain \textsf{(Fl)} in Fig.~\ref{fig:overview}.
-These loops, with periodicity $\varepsilon_{1,2}(k+2 \pi) =\varepsilon_{1,2}(k) \pm 2 \pi$, wrap around the quasienergy zone and thus are non-contractible.
-Note that the loops appear with opposite chirality, given by the sign of $\pm 2 \pi$.
-We will now identify these non-contractible loops as the signatures of the topological phase of non-Hermitian Floquet chains, and later also as the origin of topological transport.
+in the second half-period (see App.~\ref{app:ChainFl} for an extended specification).
+For a Floquet chain, we must consider quasienergies $\varepsilon(k)$ which, in contrast to the energies $E(k)$ of a static chain, are determined only up to multiples of $2 \pi$.
+The multi-valuedness allows for the two loops $k \mapsto \varepsilon_{1,2}(k)$ of the Floquet chain \textsf{(Fl)} in Fig.~\ref{fig:overview}, which wrap around the quasienergy zone and thus are non-contractible.
+Note that the loops appear with opposite chirality $\varepsilon_{1,2}(k+2 \pi) =\varepsilon_{1,2}(k) \pm 2 \pi$.
+We will now identify these non-contractible loops as the signatures of the topological phase of a non-Hermitian Floquet chain, and later also as the origin of quantized transport.